Types of Schools

 Regardless, the various options are valuable alternatives for those with education degrees.

 While a candidate may prefer teaching in a public school, employment options are provided by private, charter, and online schools.
-Generally, the greatest salaries and benefit packages are provided by public schools.
+Generally, the greatest salaries and benefits packages are provided by public schools.
 However, some teachers are drawn to the freedoms that are present in private schools.
-Also, while public schools tend to have strict requirements about teacher certification, other types of schools can offer employment options to those interested, but not yet certified, in education.
+Also, while public schools tend to have strict requirements for teacher certification, other types of schools can offer employment options to those interested, but not yet certified, in education.

 Your location may also determine the variety of school options available.
 Large cities tend to have an abundance of private, charter, and magnet schools, while more rural areas may only have traditional public schools nearby.

 Regardless of the type of school you teach in though, the heart of teaching is helping students.
 Each education system strives to help its students reach their highest potential.
 So even if you have always dreamed of teaching at a prestigious school of fine arts, landing a job at a high-needs public school will offer you the same reward of inspiring children.

 With close to 100,000 public schools established in the United States, the majority of teachers work in the public school setting.
 Public schools must closely follow guidelines provided by the state and federal government.
 Teachers in public schools are typically highly qualified.